Luis Bográn: Politics

 Bográn's two consecutive terms as president were considered to be very prosperous for the nation.
 He is known for greatly expanding the educational system by establishing a number of learning institutions around the country, attracting considerable foreign investment (especially into the agricultural sector), improving the infrastructure of the capital city, and encouraging research and investigation of the ancient Mayan city of Copán.
 As a strong supporter of Francisco Morazán's ideal, President Bográn was a unionist and attempted to bring about, with the help of then-Guatemalan President Justo Rufino Barrios, the unification of the five Central American states.
 Ultimately, the unionist agenda was defeated as the ultra-conservative power elites in these states successfully thwarted unification attempts.

-Bográn died in Guatemala city, Guatemala on 9 July 1895.
+Bográn died in Guatemala city, Guatemala, on 9 July 1895.

 As president of Honduras

 Bográn is renowned in Honduras for greatly expanding the educational system throughout the major cities and towns of Honduras.
 He founded the Escuela de Artes y Oficios (National School of Arts), the Academia Científico-Literario (Literary-Scientific Academy), and the Tipografia Nacional (National Typography/Press).
 He also attracted substantial foreign investment, especially into the agricultural arena, which resulted in job creation and economic development of the northern coast.
 He improved the infrastructure of the capital city, Tegucigalpa.
 Bográn also initiated the process of research and investigation in the ruins of the ancient Mayan city of Copan by inviting foreign universities to study the artifacts and architecture left behind by the Mayans.
 He was also one of the founding members of the Partido Nacional de Honduras, PNH (National Party of Honduras).

+He was considered pro-American.
+The Bográn administration sided with foreign mining companies against laborers.